jiaweizzhao/signSGD-with-Majority-Vote/README.md

 This code was originally forked from the [End to end ImageNet training](https://github.com/fastai/imagenet-fast).

 ## Experiments
-**Note:** This is a pre-release version, only supporting to launch AWS p3.2x instance from our AMI.
+**Note:** This is a pre-release version, only supporting to launch AWS p3.2x instances from our AMI.

 AMI ID: ami-087c759ad06074f21